 Let’s say you have already created guides, including hair: Click on Play Forward in the Time Manager tool palette.
 The guides will fall under the influence of the applied gravity.
 Simple!

 Dynamics systems always require a defined state from which to start, the so-called rest state.
 This is also the state that will be called up as soon as a Hair tool is selected.
 What if you want to let guides fall using dynamics, to later edit them in that state?
-This is what Set as Dynamics is for.
+This is what Set Initial State is for.
 It will set the current state as the rest state, which can then be brushed or cut as desired.
 The effects of dynamics will always initiate from the rest state.

 The following springs are not pictured: